Worship & Prayer

 - This version of a passion narrative involves a congregational sung response throughout the three-voice reading.
 Although it does not directly address the problematic text, it does offer another experience of the passion narrative.

 - This reflection from Dr. Amy Jill Levine recently published by Deputy News offers a helpful framing for discussions on problematic texts.

 - If the Palm Sunday liturgy focuses only on the entry into Jerusalem, one could use the Palm Sunday Passion Gospel choice on Good Friday.

 - A General Convention resolution from the Diocese of Washington references this scholarly article from the Roman Catholic Church that may be of use as you consider Good Friday.

 - In choosing to read the assigned Good Friday Gospel, one could add an explanation of what is meant by “the Jews” in this text.

 - This alternative Good Friday liturgy has been developed by leaders from the Seminary of the Southwest and Diocese of Texas.
 It is in the process of submission to The Episcopal Church Task Force on Liturgical and Prayer Book Revision for consideration.

 Resources from Bishop Singh – March 2022

 Lay people may be licensed to exercise particular ministries as part of worship in their congregation.
-For information about upcoming trainings, please visit the Coppage-Gordon School for Ministry Page.
+For information about licensing, expectations for training, and the application for licenses, visit the Lay Licensing page.